Embedding Stacked Polytopes on a Polynomial-Size Grid

 The nodes in $\mathcal{H}(T)$ are the heavy caterpillars, and its edges represent the adjacency relation between caterpillars.
 The root of $\mathcal{H}(T)$ is the heavy caterpillar that includes the root of $T$.
-By construction, every root-leaf path in $T$ visits at most $\lfloor \log n \rfloor$ many light edges.
+When $(u,v)$ is a light edge and $u$ is the parent of $v$ then the size of $T_v$ is at most half as big as the size of $T_u$.
+Hence, every root-leaf path in $T$ can visit at most $\log t$ light edges for $t$ being the size of~$T$.
 Fig.~\ref{fig:hetd} shows an example of a tree-representation and its associated hierarchy as a tree.

 The assignment of the \fws is guided by the heavy path decomposition of $\mathcal{T}(P)$.
-We call a node $v$ \emph{balanced} if (1) the \fws of all children of $v$ connected via light edges are the same and (2) the weight of the heavy edge child is not smaller than the weight of the light edge children.
+We call a node $v$ \emph{balanced} if (1) the \fws of $v$'s light-edge children are all the same and (2) the \fw of the heavy edge child is not smaller than the \fw of every light edge child.
 If every node is balanced we call the \fw assignment balanced.
 An example of a balanced tree-representation is depicted in Fig.~\ref{fig:balancedexample}.